-The tax audits by the Internal Revenue Service of the United States (IRS) on EAS and EAL have not been officially closed but have been completed in August 2008 for fiscal year 2004, and in January 2009 for fiscal years 2005, 2006 and 2007.
-To date, the IRS has not issued the results of such audits.
+The tax audits by the Internal Revenue Service of the United States (IRS) on EAS and EAL have been officially closed for fiscal years 2005, 2006 and 2007.
+The IRS has issued the nil tax assessment letters of such audits.

-The ITO is still conducting tax audits on the Permanent Establishments (PE) of EAS and EAL for fiscal years 2005 and 2006, and no assessment letter has yet been received as of the completion date of the consolidated financial statements.
+The tax audit by The ITO for fiscal years 2005 has been closed while for fiscal year 2006 no assessment letter has yet been received as of the completion date of the consolidated financial statements.